walnuthq/madara-docs/docs/chain/architecture.md

 1. When receiving such request, the SNOS starts polling the sequencer for a ready block and its related data
 1. Once the block data has been handed to SNOS, it generates input for the validity proof for the orchestrator
 1. The orchestrator forwards the proof inputs to the prover
-1. The prover generates a validity proof and forwards this to the settlement layer (Layer 1, Ethereum) verifier contract
+1. The prover generates a validity proof and forwards this to the settlement layer verifier contract
-1. The orchestrator monitors the L1 verifier contract and finalizes the block if the proof is valid.
+1. The orchestrator monitors the verifier contract and finalizes the block if the proof is valid.

 ```mermaid
 sequenceDiagram